veres-one/docs.veres.one/docs/agreements/software.md

 #### 14. Revised Versions of this License.

-The Veres One Project may publish revised and/or new versions of the Veres One Open Software License from time to time.
+The Veres One Project may publish revised and/or new versions of the Veres One Community Software License from time to time.
 Such new versions will be similar in spirit to the present version, but may differ in detail to address new problems or concerns.